Historically, businesses – and even whole industries – that compete on price don’t fare well.

 Apple has been very successful in maintaining its (high) prices virtually everywhere in the world.

-You see, Apple understands the danger of price-cutting.
+You see, Apple understands the danger of competing on price.
 If it lets one retailer sharply discount its products, it can have a lasting impact on the perceived value of Apple’s products across the board.

 Charging premium prices has proven to be a very profitable strategy for Apple.
 In fact, Apple enjoys profit margins estimated between 45% and 61% for many of its products.